Polyrific-Inc/OpenCatapult/docs/index.md

 The source code is hosted in <https://github.com/Polyrific-Inc/OpenCatapult>.

 ## Command Line Interface
-CLI interface commands are to interact with the application.
-You can look into more details in [CLI documentation](cli/cli).
+Catapult provided command line interface, which includes various commands to interact with the application.
+You can look into more details in [Command Line Interface documentation](cli/cli).